-Nowadays many philanthropists and the people interested in the development discuss how raising chicken can be a solution for people who live on less than $ 2 a day.
+Nowadays many philanthropists and people interested in the development discuss how raising chicken can be a solution for people who live on less than $ 2 a day.
 One of them is the richest person on the planet, Bill Gates.
-He donated 100,000 chicken to sub-Saharan African countries because he believes in what chickens can bring to fight poverty.
-Gates says that chickens are a good source of income because they don’t need a lot of time to raise and can be sold with a good price.
-Moreover, eating chickens and their eggs can solve the problem of mal-nutrition in underdeveloped countries as they are rich n proteins and other nutrients.
+He donated 100,000 chickens to sub-Saharan African countries because he believes in what chickens can bring to fight poverty.
+Gates says that chickens are a good source of income because they don’t need a lot of time to raise and can be sold at a good price.
+Moreover, eating chickens and their eggs can solve the problem of malnutrition in underdeveloped countries as they are rich in proteins and other nutrients.
 Also, it’s a way to autotomize women because it may be an easy way for them to get money.

 In Senegal, poultry farming is a high-yielding and consumer-oriented activity, multiplied by 10 times in less than 10 years.
 10% of production is exported and the sector has a growth rate of 8% per year with and 10,000 jobs.
 In addition, the poultry sector benefits from assets that make projects promising; the relative ease of implementation, the ratio of output to production, income, and to employment, and the nutritional quality of products are the strong arguments that explain the willingness and motivation of communities to engage in this sector.

 Also in my community- the village of Keur-Simbara- the activity of breeding chicken is fairly developed.
 In that village and surrounding villages as well, there are many chicken coups, and their capacity is between 200 and 1,500 chicken.
 A couple of year ago, a project of raising chickens was implemented in my community and the beneficiaries were the young people.
 With a capacity of 200 chicks, the project was run by the village’s youth association and funded by a US program called MY WORLD through Tostan.
 This project is an important revenue generating for the youth association of Keur-Simbara.